charliepark/collins/README.md

 Collins is a simple microblogging tool.
 Load it onto your own server and have it running in 30 seconds.
 Then post at will.

+## Requirements

+You'll need three things to use Collins:

+1. A normal run-of-the-mill server that can handle PHP.
+The basic shared server at DreamHost or any other hosting provider will do.
+2. A domain that people can visit.
+3. Comfort using SSH and a Terminal-based editor (vi, vim, nano, etc) to edit files on your server.

 ## Getting Started

 The beauty of Collins is that it starts out as a single file.
 It creates a few more files that live in the same project directory, but it stays simple.
 The core of it is really only about 300 lines of PHP (and HTML/CSS).
 The code is pretty readable.